MagicManFoli/MQTT_Switcher/README.md

 Execute
 1. `export PYTHONPATH=.`        -> enables relative imports from /app
 2. `python3 app/main.py -f config.yaml`
-3. send MQTT messages with the correct topics
+3. send MQTT messages with the correct topics and watch for your sockets